islomar/poc-vault/README.md

 * [Unseal key vs Recovery key](https://www.vaultproject.io/docs/enterprise/hsm/behavior.html#key-split-between-unseal-keys-and-recovery-keys)\
   - Unseal key = Master key
   - Recovery key = created when using HSM.
+  - But in some places, unseal key = recovery keys: https://www.hashicorp.com/blog/enabling-cloud-based-auto-unseal-in-vault-open-source
 * https://github.com/hashicorp/vault-guides/tree/master/operations/aws-kms-unseal/terraform-aws
 * The data stored by Vault is stored encrypted.
 Vault needs the encryption key in order to decrypt the data. **The encryption key is also stored with the data**, but encrypted with another encryption key known as the **master key**.
 The master key isn't stored anywhere.
 * Instead of distributing this master key as a single key to an operator, Vault uses an algorithm known as Shamir's Secret Sharing to split the key into shards.
 A certain threshold of shards is required to reconstruct the master key.